Godfrey Rolles Driver

 Sir Godfrey Rolles Driver CBE MC FBA (20 August 1892 – 22 April 1975), known as G. R. Driver, was an English Orientalist noted for his studies of Semitic languages and Assyriology.
-He is considered the "most distinguished British Hebraist of the late nineteenth and early twentieth centuries".
+His father was considered the "most distinguished British Hebraist of the late nineteenth and early twentieth centuries".

 Life

 Driver was born in Oxford, England, son of the noted English biblical scholar Samuel Rolles Driver, and educated at Winchester College and New College, Oxford, (1911–1915) where he won the Pusey and Ellerton and Senior Kennicott Hebrew Scholarships and the Gaisford Prize for Greek prose (1913) and for Greek verse (1916).

 After serving in World War I, with tasks as varied as hospital work, postal censorship, and intelligence, in 1919, he was named fellow and classical tutor in Magdalen College, Oxford.
 He remained at Oxford for his entire career, ultimately as Professor of Semitic Philology, and produced a steady stream of scholarly articles on subjects including vocabulary of the Old Testament, and words and texts in the Akkadian, Arabic, Aramaic, Hebrew, and Syriac languages.

 From 1937 to 1938 Driver was the president of the Society for Old Testament Study, unusually for a two-year period.
 In 1959, he was the president of the third congress of The International Organization for the Study of the Old Testament.

 He directed the translation of the Old Testament for the New English Bible from its inception in 1949, completed and first published in 1970.